 Macroeconomic growth statistics are not necessarily informative of how income grows for most social groups.
 Yet government statistics currently available globally do not make it possible to know who benefits from economic growth in a timely manner.
-Our paper attempts to address this gap in the United States by creating monthly income distributions, available within a few hours of the publication of official high-frequency national accounts aggregates.
-Our methodology, which we retrospectively test and successfully validate back to 1976, combines all publicly available high-frequency data in a unified framework.
+Our paper attempts to address this gap in the United States by creating monthly income distributions, available shortly after the publication of official high-frequency national accounts aggregates.
+Our methodology, which we retrospectively test and validate back to 1976, combines all publicly available high-frequency data in a unified framework.